rohitascoder/iTask/README.md

 # iTask Full-Stack Application

-This is a full-stack task management application with a React frontend and a Flask/PostgreSQL backend.
+This is a full-stack task management application with a React frontend and a Flask/SQLite backend.

-## Backend Setup (Flask & PostgreSQL)
+## Backend Setup (Flask & SQLite)

 ### 1. Prerequisites
 - Python 3.8+ and `pip`
-- PostgreSQL server installed and running

 ### 2. Setup Instructions